 If you’re still not sure what bit you, the photo guide below can help.

 If you have visible bites or think a mite may have bitten you, it’s a good idea to take a shower using plenty of soap.
 Wash your clothes and any affected bedding in warm, soapy water.
+Carefully applying a topical permethrin cream (scabicide) will eliminate any remaining mites on your body.
+In most situations, care is directed at relieving itch and skin discomfort.

 Antihistamine creams or anti-itch creams, including those containing hydrocortisone, can help reduce itching.
 You can also take oral antihistamines for severe itching.
 If you have painful bites, anesthetic creams can help.